MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 Xcode is 12.5.1 with clang 12.0.5; there may be issues with future/different versions.

-You can install the latest version of Xcode for your macOS through AppStore, or, alternatively, you can see Apple's Xcode [download page](https://developer.apple.com/download/) (Apple login required) for other versions.
+You can install the latest version of Xcode for your macOS through App Store, or, alternatively, you can see Apple's Xcode [download page](https://developer.apple.com/download/) (Apple login required) for other versions.